mizlan/significant-figures/README.md

   TL;DR: How zeroes work is pretty controversial but it should work the way you'd expect them to intuitively (I asked other people how they'd expect zeroes to work and it was the way it currently is).

+## TODO

+* add Hackage documentation
+* test on other GHC versions
+* add convenience functions for creating Exprs